seafile-data/seafile-manual/deploy_pro/multiple_storage_backends.md

 If you use file system as storage for `fs`, `commits` or `blocks`, you have to explicitely provide the path for the `seafile-data` directory.
 The objects will be stored in `storage/commits`, `storage/fs`, `storage/blocks` under this path.

 _Note_: Currently file system, S3 and Swift backends are supported.
-Ceph/RADOS is not supported yet.
+Ceph/RADOS is supported since version 7.0.14.

 ## Library Mapping Policies